23je0449-cloud/yash-kamble-Aspen-Syngas-Simulation/readme.md

 ---

 ## 🚀 How to Use
-1. Open `ujjwla.apwz` in Aspen Plus.
+1. Open `yash.apwz` in Aspen Plus.
 2. Verify components and property method (ELECNRTL).
 3. Run the simulation and check product stream compositions.